Subscribe to get access

 Read more of this content when you subscribe today.

 MONTRÉAL, Dec.
-18, 2017 /CNW Telbec/ – Québec residents will soon have improved access to electric and hybrid rechargeable vehicles, and a much wider choice of the most efficient models on the market.
-On December 13, the Government of Québec approved its Zero-Emission Vehicles (ZEV) Standard, making Québec the first province in Canada to regulate automakers and ensure sustained growth in the number of electric vehicles on the road for meeting the needs of the citizenry.
-This standard is part of a continuum of solutions that have been implemented by the government to improve air quality, reduce greenhouse gas (GHG) emissions and place Québec on the road to a modern, low-carbon economy.
+18, 2017 /CNW Telbec/ – Québec residents will soon have improved access to electric and hybrid rechargeable vehicles and a much wider choice of the most efficient models on the market.
+On December 13, the Government of Québec approved its Zero-Emission Vehicles (ZEV), Standard, making Québec the first province in Canada to regulate automakers and ensure sustained growth in the number of electric vehicles on the road for meeting the needs of the citizenry.
+Moreover, this standard is part of a continuum of solutions from the government to improve air quality, reduce greenhouse gas (GHG) emissions and place Québec on the road to a modern, low-carbon economy.

 In the words of Minister Melançon, “The whole world is advancing in the field of the electrification of transport, and Québec, which benefits from clean, renewable and abundant energy, needs to remain in the vanguard of this movement.
 Several automakers have shown the will to electrify all their vehicle models.
 The ZEV standard means that they will of necessity take the Québec market into consideration in their marketing plans.
 The positive effects of the standard are already being felt, with automakers announcing that some of their rechargeable vehicles (among the most technically advanced and environmentally-friendly on the market) will be available on a priority basis in Québec.
 This standard effectively helps car dealerships meet the electric vehicle needs of their customers.”